AMU-Code-Squad/food-up/README.md

 ### 🔷 Git

+Git is free and open source software for distributed version control: tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.

 #### Steps to set up Git

 * Go to the official [download page](https://git-scm.com/downloads) and download the installer for your OS.
-* Proceed with the installation step as recommended by the installer. ⚠️It's not recommended to enable settings not recommended by the installer by default.
+* Proceed with the installation step as recommended by the installer.
+⚠️It's not recommended to enable settings not recommended by the installer by default.
 * Git will be installed on your system, By running ```git --version``` you can verify the success of the installation.

-### 🔷 ExpressJs (Optional)
+### 🔷 Express JS (Optional)
+Express.js, or simply Express, is a back end web application framework for building RESTful APIs with Node.js, released as free and open-source software under the MIT License.
+It is designed for building web applications and APIs.
+It has been called the de facto standard server framework for Node JS.

 #### Steps to set up ExpressJS